nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 -   [macOS Ventura][macOS] version 13.0, a POSIX compliant UNIX operating system developed to run on Apple Mac computers.

--   [Ubuntu Desktop Linux][ubuntu] version Ubuntu 22.10 Kinetic Kudu, a Debian based GNU/Linux distribution.
+-   [Ubuntu Desktop Linux][ubuntu] version 22.10 Kinetic Kudu, a Debian based GNU/Linux distribution.

 Both the computers are running version 5.2 of [GNU Bash][bash] as the choice of shell.

 All efforts have been made to ensure correctness and completeness of solutions while keeping the differences between the two platforms in mind.
-However, it is advised to refer to available documentation for the commands (using `man` pages, `info` pages or online help).
+However, it is advised to refer to available documentation for the commands (using **man**/**info** pages or online help).

 ## Conventions Used